-Waitress first opened on Broadway in April 2016 and is the first Broadway musical in history to have four women in the top four creative roles.
-With a book by Jessie Nelson, a score by six-time Grammy Award-nominated Sara Bareilles, choreography by Lorin Latarro and direction by Diane Paulus, Waitress is also currently touring the US and has recently announced its Australian premiere for 2020 as well.
+Hit musical Waitress first opened on Broadway in April 2016 and is the first Broadway musical in history to have four women in the top four creative roles.
+With a book by Jessie Nelson, a score by six-time Grammy Award-nominated Sara Bareilles, choreography by Lorin Latarro and direction by Diane Paulus, Waitress has not only now opened in the UK but is also currently touring the US and has recently announced its Australian premiere for 2020 as well.

 On its Broadway opening, Waitress was nominated for four Outer Critics’ Circle Awards, including Outstanding New Broadway Musical; two Drama League Award Nominations, including Outstanding Production of a Broadway or Off-Broadway Musical; six Drama Desk Nominations, including Outstanding Musical; and four Tony Award Nominations, including Best Musical.